-If you are pulled over by Denver police and you are charged with DUI, or are concerned about being charged with DUI:
+If you are pulled over by Denver police and you are charged with DUI or DWAI, or are concerned about being charged with DUI:

 It is almost certain that the officer will fail you on these tests.
 If the police officer has reached the point of making you get out of the car, he is likely intent on arresting you anyway.
 The field sobriety tests are voluntary, and since doing them will only produce additional evidence for the prosecutor in your case, you should decline to do them.